akash-kaul/akash-kaul/README.md

 </h1>

 ## About Me 😁
 I'm a Computer Science student at Washington University in St. Louis.
-I'm passionate about the intersection of medicine and technology.
-Some interests include graph databases, machine learning, and bioinformatics.
+Some of my interests include graph databases, machine learning, and backend development.
+I'm especially passionate about the intersection of medicine and technology, including bioinformatics and medical NLP.

 ## Reach Out 📫